- Home

 Why I like it: Works on every device, even that dusty iPad in your drawer.
 The “File Request” feature lets clients upload directly to your Dropbox.

 Watch out: Free storage fills up fast (2GB).
-Dropbox enforces copyright takedowns—no bootleg Stranger Things episodes.
+Dropbox enforces copyright takedowns just like Google Drive.

 3. WeTransfer (Free)

-Best for: “Here’s the video—now stop DMing me.”
+Best for: “Here’s the video and now please stop DMing me.”

 Image credit: WeTransfer